Manual Therapy and Exercise

 The objectives of manual therapy and exercise for meniscus injuries include:

-• Progressively increasing weight-bearing capacity.
-Gradual weight-bearing with increased joint stress are vital components of effective meniscal repair.
+Progressively increasing weight-bearing capacity.
+Gradual weight-bearing with increased joint stress is a vital component of effective meniscal repair.

 Motion Specific Release